2/20/2025

 Petter Haugen

 Okay, thank you.
-If I could follow up with a few questions on what to use in valuation really.
-So currently, we see brokers are quoting for the five-year eco VLCC $112, similar for Suez Maxes at $74.
-So these numbers are obviously lower than they were last summer, but I would say it looks as if they're holding up quite well, although we haven't seen that, or at least I haven't seen that many relevant transactions here.
-So in terms of $112 for a -year-old VLCC and $74 for a -year-old Suez Max, how do you think those numbers compare to if you were to see a transaction today in the markets?
+If I could follow up with a few questions on and what to use in valuation, really.
+So currently, we see brokers are quoting for the five-year ECO VLCC $112, similar for SUSEMAX at 74.
+So these numbers are obviously lower than they were last summer, but I would say it looks as if they're holding up quite well, although we haven't seen that, or at least I haven't seen that many relevant transactions there.
+In terms of 112 for a five-year-old VLTC and 74 for a five-year-old SUSEMAX, how do you think those numbers compare to if you were to see a transaction today in the markets?

 speaker

-I think as you correctly mentioned, there haven't been many transactions recently, so it's hard to benchmark where prices are today.
-At times since last summer the period you mentioned, the markets felt weaker a little bit, but as these potential developments happen around Iranian reduction in Iranian exports and Chinese imports of Iranian crude, I don't think that the VLCCs will fluctuate down very much at all.
-I think that there is such a limited pool of sellers of -year-old VLCCs that their values are quite firm.
-I think as well on the Suez Maxes, it's just the Suez Maxes have a much bigger order book and delivering sooner, so there may be some downside and potential market weakness on Suez Max values, but on the VLCCs, I'm pretty confident.
+I think, as you correctly mentioned, there haven't been many transactions recently, so it's hard to benchmark where prices are today.
+At times, since last summer or the period you mentioned, you know, the markets felt weaker a little bit, but as these potential developments happen around Iranian reduction in Iranian exports and Chinese imports of Iranian crude, I don't think that the VLCCs will fluctuate down very much at all.
+I think that there is such a limited pool of sellers of five-year-old VLCCs that their values are quite firm.
+Um, I think as well on the Suez maxes, it's just the Suez max of a much bigger order book and delivering sooner.
+So there may be some downside and potential market weakness on Suez my values, but on the VLC, I'm pretty confident.

 speaker